swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Passing a projected value argument

-Property wrappers can opt into support for passing a projected-value argument to a property-wrapped parameter.
+Property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.

 Though property-wrapper projections can be utilized to expose arbitrary API through the synthesized `$` property, projections are typically used to either publicly expose the backing property wrapper directly, or to provide a public representation of the backing wrapper that's suitable for use outside of the declaration that owns the wrapper storage.
 In such cases, supporting property-wrapper initialization from a projected-value is very useful, especially if the wrapper does not support `init(wrappedValue:)`.
 To support passing a property-wrapper projection to a function with a wrapped parameter, property wrappers can implement `init(projectedValue:)`.